JoPe99/svelte-notes-app/README.md

 ## What is this?
 In this info session, we showing off how simple Svelte can be as a frontend framework, in comparison to React or Vue.
+Take some time to run each app and get a feel for the code for each one.
+Then we will come back and disucss our findings.

 ## How to run each app
 - At root, run `npm i` to install all dependencies